PSU-Population-Research-Center/psu-population-research-center.github.io/docs/socialFactors.md

 People without insurance are less likely to access health care and services and are more likely to experience illness, injury, and death from environmental hazards and exposures than insured populations.

 This measure is from the CDC Places project, which estimates a model-based prevalence of uninsurance that covers the entire adult population below age 65 (when widespread Medicare eligibility begins) whereas the ACS data exclude the population in institutional living situations.### Disconnected Youth
-The average of the share of school age children (5 to 17) not enrolled in school (ACS Table B14003) and the share of young persons age 16-19 who are not in education or the labor force (B14005).
+The average of the share of school age children (5 to 17) not enrolled in school (ACS5 Table B14003) and the share of young persons age 16-19 who are not in education or the labor force (B14005).

-### Income and Food Insecurity | [Back to Top](#)
+### Income and Food Insecurity

-Percentage of Households Receiving Public Assistance Income or Food Stamps/SNAP in the Past 12 Months - (Table B19058)
+Percentage of Households Receiving Public Assistance Income or Food Stamps/SNAP in the Past 12 Months - (ACS5 Table B19058)

 Public assistance income and SNAP (Supplemental Nutrition Assistance Program) participation serve as key indicators of economic hardship and food insecurity within a community.
 A high percentage of households relying on these programs suggests limited access to stable income, employment challenges, and higher vulnerability to economic shocks.
 Food insecurity is linked to poor health outcomes, lower educational attainment, and increased social service dependency, making it a crucial measure for identifying communities in need of targeted support, policy interventions, and resource allocation.